updated_on

 Can you be Arrested at Airport If You Have Warrant

-If you have an outstanding arrest warrant, you can be arrested at the airport.
-Law enforcement officers can arrest individuals with such warrants during entry or exit at airports.
+Yes, if you have an outstanding warrant for a crime, you can be arrested at the airport.
+Law enforcement officers have the right to arrest individuals with outstanding warrants at any time, including when entering or leaving the country through the airport.

 What Happens If You Get Arrested at the Airport?